haessar/wbps_scratch/README.md

 ### `./prepare_geenuff_inputs.py input_dir output_dir`
 Create necessary directory structure to be compatable with the import2geenuff.py script from GeenuFF. **input_dir** should contain the raw gzipped gff3 and genomic fasta files as gathered by `get_all_species.py`.

+### `determine_training_species.ipynb`
+Uses TSV of BUSCO scores for annotation and assembly of all WBP species to select candidates for reannotation, model training and validation in Helixer.
+Outputs text lists of candidate species to `data/helixer_training_species/`.